xvxx/vial/docs/MANUAL.md

 ## Requests

-When a route matches and an `ACTION` is called, it's passed a [Request] object. `Request` contains information about the request itself, as well as a number of helper methods.
+When a route matches and an Action is called, it's passed a [Request] object. `Request` contains information about the request itself, as well as a number of helper methods.